MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-layout-sharepoint.md

 	![Show scrollbar](./media/customize-layout-sharepoint/show-scrollbar.png)

 ## Next steps
-In this tutorial, you've customized the gallery and the title of the default screen of a generated app.
+In this tutorial, you've customized the gallery and made other changes to the default screen for browsing records in a generated app.
 You can also customize the default screens for displaying details and creating or updating accounts.
-Those screens contain a display-form control and an edit-form control.
+As the browse screen contains a gallery, the other two screens in the app contain forms.
 You can change, for example, which types of data the forms show and in which order.

 > [!div class="nextstepaction"]
 > [Customize forms](customize-forms-sharepoint.md)